Join our list

 To work legally in Thailand, you need both a B Visa and a Work Permit.
 But again, there is no such thing as a work visa.

 A border run and visa run are two different things.

 A border run is, quite literally, a run to the (Thai) border.
 It allows you to activate the next visa entry on your multiple entry visa OR to re-enter Thailand on a Visa Exempt Stamp or a Visa On Arrival (if you are not on a multiple entry visa).

 The most common border run method is to take a scheduled van to the land border of Thailand’s neighboring countries (Myanmar, Laos, Cambodia, or Malaysia).
 Foreigners cross the border for short time and then re-enter Thailand.

 A visa run is much more complex than a border run.
-There is an extra step in a visa run, a very important step, which includes going to a Royal Thai Embassy or Consulate and applying for a visa.
+It involves going to a Royal Thai Embassy or Consulate (which only exist outside of Thailand) and applying for a visa.

 There is no such thing as a residency visa.